Drea-ea-ea-ea-eams, Dreams, Dreams, Dreams

 Robots, bugs, short films, art showcases, and more

 Media Molecule did a stream recently that showcases some of the coolest creations made in Dreams so far.
 If this doesn’t sell you on the game, I don’t know what will.
 There’s fighting games, 3D adventures, first-person exploration games, platformers, mech combat games, sculpts, animation rigs, and loads more.
 Honestly, just watch it.
 Watch it all.

-The Dreams closed beta ended today and the game is due out, exclusive to PlayStation, at some point this year.
+Dreams is out now, exclusive on PlayStation 4.
 You can check out our hands-on with Dreams here.